iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ## Multiplication Rule

 For independent event, what happened in past event will have no effect on current event.
-For eg, P(HH) or P(atleast 1H in 10 flips).
+For eg, P(HH) or P(at least 1H in 10 flips).

 $$ P(HH) = 0.5 \times 0.5 $$

-P(atleast 1H in 10 flips) = 1 - P(All T in 10 flips)
+P(at least 1H in 10 flips) = 1 - P(All T in 10 flips)

 $$ 1 - (0.5)^{10} = 1023 \div 1024 = 99.9% $$